dkbrummitt/diverseiq.com/content/services/dei.md

 weight: 1
 ---

-DiverseIQ works with companies to help build a more diverse and inclusive workplace culture.
+DiversifyIQ works with companies to help build a more diverse and inclusive workplace culture.
 This involves

 1. assessing current diversity initiatives
 2. providing training on unconscious bias